Creta5164/fmod-rmmv/README.md

 Stops the SE categorized Event.

+> Note : This only stops the audio on the FMOD side.

 > Note : If you want to stop the sound from the speaker of
 > a specific character(like player, event, etc.), check the [Speaker](#64-speaker) section.